Sins-Repo/ML-Prediction-App/README.md

 <br />

 #### Batch prediction
 Make prediction by batch.
-Simple upload your csv file (with or without index will do).
+Simple upload your csv file (with or without index will do) and hit on the *Predict* button.
 The predicted class along with the confidence score will then be returned and displayed in the table.

 <br />